raspberrypilearning/see-like-a-bat/worksheet.md

 		return distance
 	```

-1. Now to test it's all working we can add an infinite loop at the bottom of the script.
+1. Now to test everything is working we can add an infinite loop at the bottom of the script.
 You full code listing should now look like this:

 	```python
 	from gpiozero import InputDevice, OutputDevice